kelviiiiin/kelvin17-glitch/README.md

 - 🎵 [**Music Genre Classifier**](https://github.com/kelvin17-glitch/ML-Audio): SVM model on GTZAN dataset with 83% accuracy.
 - 🎤 [**Speech Emotion Recognition**](https://github.com/kelvin17-glitch/emotion_recognition): A transformer-based model using the CREMA-D dataset to understand human emotions.
+- 🧠 [**MentalMate Bot Prototype**](https://github.com/kelvin17-glitch/mentalheath_bot): A conversational agent built with DistilBERT, emotion detection, RAG-style retrieval, and dynamic personas.
+This was an early mental health chatbot prototype before we shifted to a more API-driven architecture.
+Still a valuable playground for NLP and conversational AI experimentation.
 - 🤖 *More in the works—stay tuned!*

 ---